pnordahl/monorail/README.md

 {"failed":false,"invocation_args":"-v run -c hello build","results":[]}
 ```

 The `checkpoint` is a powerful way to control the behaviors of `analyze` and guided `run`.
 One of the most valuable ways to use it is to avoid executing the same commands for the same changeset.
-E.g. if all commands succeed in this hypothetical CI job, update the checkpoint to avoid running these commands for targets that haven't changed since the last push; `monorail run -c prep check build unit-test integration-test package && monorail checkpoint update -p`
+E.g. if all commands succeed in this hypothetical CI job, update the checkpoint to avoid running these commands for targets until they change again; `monorail run -c prep check build unit-test integration-test package && monorail checkpoint update -p`

 ## Conclusion
 This concludes the tutorial on the fundamentals of `monorail`.
 For most of what was covered here, additional options and configuration exists but are outside the scope of an introductory tutorial.
 For more information, use `monorail help` or pass the `--help` flag to subcommands.